A JOURNAL OF PROGRESSIVE RELIGION PUBLISHED TWICE A YEAR AT HARRIS MANCHESTER COLLEGE, OXFORD, ENGLAND

 "Less than three weeks after the election of Pope Francis, Corriere della Sera (29th March 2013) published Armando Torno's article about the major influences on the thought of the new pope.
 Immediately after St Theresa of Avila, Pope Francis mentioned the theology of failure of the Italian American Jesuit John Navone, commenting that the Christian faith does not promise an exemption from failure, but rather a way of dealing with it advantageously; that even the mission of Christ, judged by mere human standards, seemed to culminate in total failure.
 The following day, Matteo Matzuzzi, covering the influences on the new pope in Il Foglio, stated that 'He adores the theology of failure of the Jesuit John Navone.'…."

 Writing exclusively for Faith and Freedom John Navone gives an assessment of what Pope Francis brings to his appointment and gives an outline of his own theological thinking which has proved so influential with the new Pope.

 "Whether just inside or just outside the community of faith, the common experience of many in our culture is doubt.
 It's the screensaver to our lives, the colour of the water, the air we breathe…"

-John Pickering, Anglican Bishop of Oxford discusses the place of doubt in faith.
+John Pritchard, Anglican Bishop of Oxford discusses the place of doubt in faith.